by Adam Kuban, 10/22/2014

 If there's one thing most New Yorkers know Astoria for, it's the neighborhood's Greek culture—especially its cuisine.
 A mainstay of the 30th Avenue dining scene, Ovelia is a neighborhood favorite and is perfect for brunch if you're visiting in the late morning or early afternoon.
 Don't-miss dishes include the house-made loukaniko, a Greek sausage, and the tiropita toast, the restaurant's feta sandwich.
 On the northern end of Astoria in the Ditmars Boulevard area you'll find Taverna Kyclades, which is renowned citywide for its traditional seafood dishes and draws crowds of destination diners.
 Try the grilled calamari or branzino and the lemon potatoes.
 The wait can be long; fortunately, the portions are large, so you can satisfy an appetite that's had time to ripen.
-For lighter fare and vegetarians, the mixed-vegetable plate at nearby Telly’s Taverna is a great option—and for dessert every night except Saturday, the restaurant serves free loukoumades (essentially a fried doughnut, drizzled with honey).
+For vegetarians or those after lighter fare, the mixed vegetable plate at nearby Telly’s Taverna is a great option—and for dessert every night except Saturday, the restaurant serves free loukoumades (essentially fried doughnuts, drizzled with honey).